Monitoring an Assessment/Exam

 Overall responsibility for the integrity of the assessment stays with the teacher.
 If remote learning, we recommend running a video call simultaneously.

-When assigning your Assessment or Quiz, check that Full Screen
+When assigning your Assessment or Quiz, check that Full Screen is ticked in the Options section.
+This requires students to enter full screen mode when completing the Assessment.

 The limitations of Monitored Assessment Mode